umbraco/rfcs/cms/0027-the-future-of-search.md

 Note that as of today, media are included in both the "external index" and the "internal index".
 We want to change this moving forward, as we perceive documents and media as two different things - particularly from a search perspective.

-TODO: Custom indexes - Umbraco Forms?
-Discourage the use of custom indexes, but it should be possible...
-WORDS!
+#### Custom indexes

+It should be possible to define and maintain custom indexes from any Umbraco extension (for example Umbraco Forms).

+#### Storing master data in indexes

+We do _not_ propose storing master data (commonly known as "stored fields" or "raw fields") within the indexes.

+An index is only meant to be an instrument for querying and resolving IDs for master data records.
+The actual master data records can subsequently be retrieved from their concrete storage.

 #### Index data per property value

-TODO: make it more explicit that this is a NEW thing, not the current thing.
-Like today, we will use a property index value factory to generate the property level index data for property editors.
+We will create new property index value factories to generate the property level index data for property editors.
+This replaces the `IPropertyIndexValueFactory` implementations in the current codebase.

 There will be different property index value factory implementations for different property editors, and they will return a common data format for indexing property data.